avk12345/cse24-project/README.md

         To Do:

-        Anish - Adding a polygon button as well as implementing its functionality.
-(Finished moving redudant variables like r, g, and b to the Shape class).
+        Anish - Will soon begin working on the custom rgb color picker.
         Rithvik - Changing shape size
         Eric - Adding moving shapes across canvas function Raj - Send selected shape to front or back